nickserv/danamccurdy.com/_posts/2016-10-09-thebluedot.md

 ---
-title: thebluedot
+title: The Blue Dot
 category: life
 ---

 ﻿My memories and expectations,
 my opinions of myself
 and the world around me,
 are the Google map
 of my life.
 I am the blue dot
 in the middle of it all,
 the nexus of motion,
 always changing.